universenox/nixos-config/README.md

 I switch between Hyprland and KDE sessions.

+However, it appears the my login to Hyprland is bugged; sometimes it logs into tty instead, at which point I have to manually run `Hyprland`.

 ```
 $ lspci | grep VGA
 00:02.0 VGA compatible controller: Intel Corporation CoffeeLake-H GT2 [UHD Graphics 630]